Basic Recommendations

 g) Special provisions

-In some countries special permits can be granted for the importation of methadone in the case of groups travelling accompanied by doctors or drug workers.
+In some countries special permits can be granted for the importation of opioids in the case of groups travelling accompanied by doctors or drug workers.
 In some countries special provisions can be agreed for individuals (e. g. in the case of business trips).
 This should be clarified on a case to case basis with the foreign authorities responsible.
-In individual cases it might be possible to maintain the methadone treatment by a doctor of the embassy’s choice.
+In individual cases it might be possible to continue treatment via a doctor of the embassy’s choice.

 h) Use-by date